TonyKennah/PluckierOdds/README.md

    - Length of file is: 37202 bytes
    - Length of file is: 37202 bytes

-and two file will be created in the project root folder:
+and two identical files will be created in the project root folder:

    - yyyy.mm.dd.ODDS.data
    - yyyy-mm-dd.ODDSlatest.data

-   These files will contain a list of hoorse names with current odds (seperated by a #):
+   These files will contain horses from numerous markets that were specified in the code "GB", "IE", "ZA", "FR", "AE", and "US".
+The names listed with current odds from the win only market (seperated by a #):

         Emilys Choice#11.5
         Montauk Memoirs#2.08